foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/INSTALLATION.md

 ## Overview

-This package provides a universal Plymouth boot splash theme that adapts to different display rotations.
+This package provides a universal Plymouth boot splash theme that adapts to different display rotations with transparent message overlays.
 With the optional runtime detection system (recommended), rotation changes require only editing cmdline.txt and rebooting - no initramfs rebuilds needed.
-The theme uses pre-rendered image sequences for each rotation (0, 90, 180, 270 degrees).
+The theme uses pre-rendered image sequences for each rotation (0, 90, 180, 270 degrees) and pre-rendered transparent overlay images for boot messages.

-**THEME NOTE**: This is the volumio-adaptive theme which uses the `plymouth=` parameter.
+**THEME NOTE**: This is the volumio-adaptive theme which uses the `plymouth=` parameter and transparent message overlays.
 For the companion volumio-text theme, which uses different rotation parameters (`video=...,rotate=` or `fbcon=rotate:`), see the volumio-text-adaptive documentation.

 ## Dual-Theme System